jeroennoten/Laravel-AdminLTE/README.md

    > You can use **--force** option to overwrite any existing file
    >
    > You can use **--interactive** option to be guided through the process and choose what you want to install
+   >
+   > You can check the installation status of the package resources with the command `php artisan adminlte:status`

 ## 3. Updating